DataDog/documentation/content/en/agent/kubernetes/operator_configuration.md

 : A preshared key between the Node Agents and the Cluster Agent.
 This needs to be at least 32 characters a-zA-z.

 `credentials.useSecretBackend`
-: Use the Agent secret backend feature for retreiving all credentials needed by the different components: Agent, Cluster, Cluster Checks.
-If `useSecretBackend:true`, other credential parameters will be ignored.
+: Use the Agent secret backend feature for retrieving all credentials needed by the different components: Agent, Cluster, Cluster Checks.
+If `useSecretBackend:true`, other credential parameters are ignored.
 Default value is false.

 `site`
 : Set the site of the Datadog intake for Agent data:  {{< region-param key="dd_site" code="true" >}}.
 Defaults to `datadoghq.com`.